MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 #### Enable restricted session for use in access decisions

-When a user's risk is low, but they are signing in from an unknown endpoint, you may want to allow them access to critical resources, but not allow them to do things that leave your organization in a noncompliant state.
-Now you can configure Exchange Online and SharePoint Online to offer the user a restricted session that allows them to read emails or view files, but not download them and save them on an untrusted device.
+When a user's risk is low, but they're signing in from an unknown endpoint, you might want to allow them access to critical resources, but not allow them to do things that leave your organization in a noncompliant state.
+You can configure Exchange Online and SharePoint Online to offer the user a restricted session that allows them to read emails or view files, but not download them and save them on an untrusted device.

 Take this step: